saychuwho/undergraduate_learning/README.md

 There are four assignment.
 All codes written in C++, aimed to run on Ubuntu 20.04.

-- project 1 / 블로그 설명 : make simple MIPS Assembler
+- project 1 : make simple MIPS Assembler
-- project 2 / 블로그 설명 : make MIPS Instruction Emulator (might not work properly)
+- project 2 : make MIPS Instruction Emulator (might not work properly)
-- project 3 / 블로그 설명 : make single pipeline CPU can run MIPS Instructions
+- project 3 : make single pipeline CPU can run MIPS Instructions
-- project 4 / 블로그 설명 : make cache and test with benchmark files.
+- project 4 : make cache and test with benchmark files.

 ### Introduction to Machine Learning.